 Although the three-digit score was useful in many ways, it was also criticized as a catalyst for student burnout and depression.
 While the change to Pass/Fail scoring is aimed at mitigating the stress of high-pressure testing, most expect the test-taking anxiety to shift to the Step 2 exam.
 In a positive light, Pass/Fail scoring may encourage more students to apply for traditionally competitive residency positions.
 Students who fear that they do not test well will need to find other opportunities to build a well-rounded application

-Consequences: “As doctors, they are the ones who are going to be in a position to make decisions that will alter a patient’s life as well as (the lives of) their loved ones,” Dr. Wolf explained.
+Consequences of USMLE pass fail scoring: “As doctors, they are the ones who are going to be in a position to make decisions that will alter a patient’s life as well as (the lives of) their loved ones,” Dr. Wolf explained.

 Do you think the change in Pass/Fail scoring could impact a student’s abilities as a doctor?